-Effective August 1, 2020, SECU will automatically defer payments for eligible member’s SECU loan(s), for the next three months to proactively offer financial relief when we know you need it most.
-If you decide you’d like to continue making payments, you may do so and no additional finance charges will be accrued.
-Payments will resume in November.
+On August 1, 2020, SECU automatically deferred payments for eligible member’s SECU loan(s) to proactively offer financial relief when we know you need it most.
+If you decide you’d like to continue making payments, you may do so.

 Things to Know:

 - This program does not include Real Estate Loans such as – mortgages, home equity lines of credit, or home equity loans.
 Finance charges - will continue to accrue, and the maturity date of your loan(s), as applicable, is extended.
 Consumer loans that are associated with bankruptcy are also excluded from this deferment program.

 - Automatic payments - if your payment was set up as an automatic internal transfer from a SECU account or from another institution, SECU has stopped those payments.

 - Automatic payments through another institution - if you have payments set up through online banking/mobile banking or bill pay from another institution, you must cancel the payment.

 - SECU Credit Cardholders - we are continuing our skip a pay program through September statements.
 Payments will resume in November.